LosSasikos/Mars/README.md

 Very very very early alpha.

 # Help Wanted
 You can help me if you become one of the Mars developers.
 In fact, I do everything myself.
-If you decide to do it, just tell me about it on Discord.
+If you decide to do it, just tell me about it on Discord. (@los_sasikos)